Audiocrow/CPSC455_Prj2/README.txt

 Instructions:
 Please first have your mysql server running
-As a mysql root user, please have mysql execute init_db.sql The command for this is usually "mysql -u root -p < init_db.sql" run "node p3.js" direct your browser to localhost:3000
+As a mysql root user, please have mysql execute init_db.sql The command for this is usually "sudo mysql -u root -p < init_db.sql" run "node p3.js" direct your browser to localhost:3000